0x4248/Scrapbook/README.md

-# Scraps
+# Scrapbook

-Random code examples, experiments, and other stuff that don't belong to a full repository.
+Welcome to my scrapbook, this is my collection of experements, code, fragments, scripts and some other little projects.
+Here you can find me tinkering around with some random hardware and software.
+For other files like binaries and files that dont fit here check the [JunkDrawer](https://github.com/0x4248/JunkDrawer).

 ## Repo structure

 Each folder contains a different "scrap" with its own `README.md` (sometimes just `README` or with another extension) file and the code itself.
-Most of them also have a `Makefile` to run the code.
+Think of it like an image in the **scrapbook** with some postit notes.

 ## License